 Note: Both vintage and replica pedestals are available

-The closed flywheel, with embossed writings, puts into action a gearing placed under the base and it drives both the blade (by means of a chain) and the shifting cart (by means of two connecting rods).
+The closed and smooth flywheel puts a gearing system action located under the base into and causes the motion both of the blade, by means of a chain, and of the shifting cart, by means of two connecting rods.

-The hub supporting the blade is fixed to the shoulder, which is flattered outside with a wing shaped arch.
-This allows to lengthen an opal glass top tray, so you can manage more laying surface.
+The hub supporting the blade is fixed to the shoulder.
+That is flat outside with a wing shaped arch.
+This allows to lengthen an opal glass top tray.
+So you can manage more laying surface.

 The manifesto of our Berkel restoration